Key Contact for Hawaii

 Selected Social Determinants of Health for Rural Hawaii

-Most Hawaiians have some form of health insurance coverage, although 5.0% of its residents lack health insurance (Kaiser, 2013).
-According to the Economic Research Service, The average per-capita income in 2013 for residents of Hawaii was $45,204 although rural per-capita income lagged at $35,620.
-Estimates from 2013 indicate a poverty rate of 17.4% exists in rural Hawaii, compared to a 9.8% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 9.3% of the rural population has not completed high school, compared to 9.7% of urban populations.
-The unemployment rate in rural Hawaii is 5.4%, while in urban Hawaii it is 4.1% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+Although most Hawaiians have some form of health insurance coverage, 4.3% of residents remain uninsured (Kaiser, 2021).
+According to the Economic Research Service, the average per capita income in 2020 was $58,655, with the rural per capita income at $48,320.
+The ERS reports, based on 2020 ACS data, that the poverty rate in rural Hawaii is 11.6%, compared with 8.2% in urban areas of the state.
+7.4% of the rural population has not completed high school, while 7.3% of the urban population lacks a high school diploma according to 2017-2021 ACS data reported by ERS.
+The unemployment rate in rural Hawaii is 6.1%, while in urban Hawaii it is 5.6% (USDA-ERS, 2021).

 There are more organizations related to Hawaii in the organizations section.